-If you have noticed that your metal zipper doesn’t run smoothly, here is an easy trick which I have learned when was working at a diving centre.
-Divers have 100% waterproof suits for diving in cold water and there are heavy duty zips with metal teeth so big that it is hard to zip up.
-We used to wax them every now and then for an easier move.
+If you have noticed that your metal zipper doesn’t run open-close smoothly, here is an easy trick which I have learned when was working at a diving centre.
+Divers have 100% waterproof suits for diving in cold water and there are heavy duty zips with metal teeth so big that it is hard to zip them up.
+We used to wax them every now and then for an easier slide.

 So the trick is – rub a piece of white wax against the metal teeth until you see the white bits are left there.
 Run the slider closed and open a few times.
 Then, for a tidy look, slightly iron with or without a cloth to melt the wax.
 Run the slider open/closed again and you should notice it’s moving smoother.